g-luo/CS285-proj/README.md

 # Deep RL 4 Stocks
-This repository contains implementations of policy distillation and multi-task learning for the final project of CS285, Deep Reinforcement Learning at UC Berkeley. \
+This repository contains implementations of policy distillation and multi-task learning for the final project of CS285, Deep Reinforcement Learning at UC Berkeley.
-Authors: Grace Luo, Harry Zhao, Jerry Song
+Authors: Grace Luo, Harry Zhao, Jerry Song.

 ## References